 (Tables 1 and 2).
-In addition, through activities such as seminars and workshops organized by the Bank's Center for Advanced Financial Technology (CAFT), the Bank encourages financial institutions' efforts to improve their management of risks and business activities.
+In addition, through activities such as seminars and workshops organized by the Bank's Center for Advanced Financial Technology (CAFT), the Bank encourages financial institutions' efforts to improve their risk management and business management.

 The Bank conducts research and analysis assessing risks in the financial system as a whole, i.e., taking a macroprudential perspective, by making use of insights obtained through its on-site examinations and off-site monitoring and paying due attention to the interconnectedness of the real economy, financial markets, and the behavior of financial institutions.
 The findings of this research and analysis are published in various forms-for example, the Financial System Report-and the Bank draws on them when taking part in initiatives with relevant parties to ensure the stability of the financial system.
-These findings are also made use of in developing financial system policies and implementing monetary policy.
+These findings are also made use of in developing and implementing policy.
 The Bank has also been participating in international initiatives to maintain the stability of the global financial system.
 These include discussions held by the Basel Committee on Banking Supervision, which comprises central banks and supervisory authorities from major countries.